stefan-hoeck/idris2-tutorial/src/Appendices/Projects.md

 version    = 0.1.0
 ```

+As I'll show below, package versions play a much less crucial role
+when using pack and its curated package collection.
+But even then
+you might want to consider restricting the versions of packages you
+accept in order to make sure you catch any braking changes introduced
+upstream.

 ### Library Modules

 Many if not most Idris packages available on GitHub are
 programming *libraries*: They implement some piece of
-functionality and make it available to all projects importing
+functionality and make it available to all projects depending on
 the given package.
 This is unlike Idris *applications*, which
-are supposed to be compiled to an executable, which can then
+are supposed to be compiled to an executable that can then
 be run on your computer.
 The Idris project itself provides
 both: The Idris compiler application, which we use to
 type check and build other Idris libraries and applications,